 - Thi Nguyet Nguyen (PhD candidate), Nurse-led intervention to improve chronic kidney disease self-management.

-- *Jacqueline Peet (Masters candidate), Translating physical assessment skills into practice: A peer-learning project with acute care nurses.
+- *Jacqueline Peet (Masters student), Translating physical assessment skills into practice: A peer-learning project with acute care nurses.

-- Colette Wembenyui (Masters candidate), Self-management in people with chronic kidney disease (CKD) stages 2-4: validation of CKD knowledge and self-management measures.
+- Colette Wembenyui (Masters student), Self-management in people with chronic kidney disease (CKD) stages 2-4: validation of CKD knowledge and self-management measures.